 While many of you have been following The Art of Manliness since we started back in 2008, some of you are fairly new readers.
-To help you new arrivals get the most out of AoM and navigate around our extensive archives and community section, we’ve compiled this beginner’s guide.
+To help you new arrivals get the most out of AoM and navigate around our extensive archives, we’ve compiled this beginner’s guide.

 First a note: There’s a TON of stuff here.
 We don’t recommend that you go through it all in one sitting.
 It will probably take you days to go through everything on AoM.
 Bookmark this page and come back to it from time to time to do some more exploring.